roslyncode/clubwebsite/workshops/2018-19/Python1/readme/README.md

 # Challenges

-Visit https://www.dataquest.io/blog/web-scraping-tutorial-python/ and learn more about how to use the module BeautifulSoup4.
+Visit (https://www.dataquest.io/blog/web-scraping-tutorial-python/) and learn more about how to use the module BeautifulSoup4.
 You can use the same python project as last week for these challenges.

-1. *Easy* Use BS4 to scrape the price of Shrek the Movie from https://www.amazon.com/Shrek-4-Movie-Collection-Mike-Myers/ and print the price.
+1. *Easy* Use BS4 to scrape the price of Shrek the Movie from [Amazon](https://www.amazon.com/Shrek-4-Movie-Collection-Mike-Myers/dp/B01E8CKGUE/) and print the price.
 2. *Medium* Using what you learned from the tutorial above write a program that scrapes the synopsis and rating of the shrek movie from IMDb and prints them.
-3. *Hard* Write a program that scrapes time.is and prints the time when the time updates on time.is.
+3. *Hard* Write a program that scrapes (time.is) and prints the time when the time updates on (time.is).